seece/tiraimg/README.md

 tiraimg
 =======
 ## Introduction
 *tiraimg* is a JPEG-clone.
-It will feature a compressor/decompressor for PPM image format.
+It features a compressor/decompressor for PPM image format.

 ## Building
 Build prerequisites: